octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.24 - 2025-02-06 =
+* Added support for VaultRE.
+Uses the same format as the existing VaultEA format but added ability to choose the server
+* Added additional logging to VaultEA/VaultRE as it paginates through results so it doesn't look like it's fallen over
+* Corrected mapping of non-existant statuses in VaultEA/VaultRE format

 = 2.4.23 - 2025-02-05 =
 * Added new advanced option to limit the number of images imported per property (pro only)